Lydia Dolch, Founder and Empowerment Coach

 Nicole Boyle, Facilitator

-Nicole comes to open the lid with 12 years of experience of working with neurodivergent individuals across many different platforms ranging from being a community support professional to teaching in both inclusive and self-contained classrooms.
+Nicole comes to Open the Lid with 12 years of experience of working with neurodivergent individuals across many different platforms ranging from being a community support professional to teaching in both inclusive and self-contained classrooms.
 She focuses on advocating for the needs of the individuals she works with, along with their families, as well as teaching them to self-advocate and communicate effectively in both verbal and non-verbal avenues, so that they feel empowered and independent in their journey to find their needs met.

 Qualifications and Experience

 Nicole has a Bachelor's degree in Inclusive Special Education from SUNY Cortland and an Associate's degree in Early Childhood Education.
 For the past 3 years she has been the teacher and case manager for a classroom serving students with autism.
-Prior to this she was a co teacher in an inclusive Kindergarten classroom.
-She has designed curriculums, communication tools, visuals, trainings, and more to meet the vast needs of each of her students and their families
+Prior to this she was a co-teacher in an inclusive Kindergarten classroom.
+She has designed curriculums, communication tools, visuals, trainings, and more to meet the vast needs of each of her students and their families.

 Margaret Henry, Facilitator